airou-lab/Docker-GPU-Tutorial/README.md

 $ git clone <YOUR_GIT_REPO>
 ```

-To create a container mounted on this git rerpository (that we'll call 'Project'):
+To create a container mounted on this git repository (that we'll call 'Project'):
 ```
 $ sudo docker run --name <container_name> -v /home/user/Documents/Project:/home/Project --gpus all -it <image_name>:<image_tag>
 ```